-According to data reported by the Manufactured Housing Institute ("MHI"), HUD code manufactured home shipments for the first nine months of calendar year 2016 totaled nearly 59,900 units.
-During calendar year 2015 our industry shipped approximately 71,000 HUD code manufactured homes, an increase of 10.9% over the approximately 64,000 homes shipped in 2014.
-Shipments were 60,000 in 2013, 55,000 in 2012 and 52,000 in calendar year 2011, the lowest levels since shipment statistics began to be recorded in 1959.
-Annual home shipments from 2006 to 2015 were less than the annual home shipments for each of the 40 years from 1963 to 2002.
-For the past 10- and 20-year periods, annual home shipments averaged 70,000 and 158,000, respectively.
+According to data reported by the Manufactured Housing Institute ("MHI"), our industry shipped approximately 81,000 HUD code manufactured homes for the calendar year 2016 compared to approximately 71,000 HUD code manufactured homes in 2015, an increase of 14.1%.
+Shipments were 64,000 in 2014, 60,000 in 2013, 55,000 in 2012 and 52,000 in calendar year 2011, the lowest levels since shipment statistics began to be recorded in 1959.
+Annual home shipments from 2006 to 2016 were less than the annual home shipments for each of the 40 years from 1963 to 2002.
+For the past 20-year period, annual home shipments were 144,000.
 While industry HUD code manufactured home shipments improved modestly during recent years, the manufactured housing industry and the Company are operating at relatively low production and shipment levels.

 Although ongoing economic challenges continue to hinder annual industry and Company home sales, we believe that employment rates and underemployment among potential home buyers who favor affordable housing as well as low consumer confidence levels are improving from low levels reported in recent years.
 "First-time" and "move-up" buyers of affordable homes are historically among the largest segments of new manufactured home purchasers.
-Included in this group are lower-income households that were particularly affected by a period of persistently low employment rates and underemployment.
+Included in this group are lower-income households that were particularly affected by a period of persistently employment rates and underemployment.
 Following such challenges, the process of repairing damaged credit among such consumers and efforts to save for a home loan down-payment often require substantial time.
 Improving consumer confidence in the U.S. economy is evident among manufactured home buyers interested in our products for seasonal or retirement living that have been concerned about financial stability, and appear to be less hesitant to commit to a new home purchase.
 We believe sales of our products may continue to increase as employment and consumer confidence levels continue to recover.